rootulp/celestia-app/local_devnet/README.md

-# Simple local devnet
+# Local devnet

-This directory contains a local Celestia devnet that contains four validators, and prometheus/grafana setup to receive metrics from them.

-The docker image used is built locally using the code in the root directory.
-So, if you made any change on `celestia-app`, you will have them when [building the images](#build-the-images).

-Note: It is necessary to [build the images](#build-the-images) after every change you make so that it is reflected in the network.
+This directory contains a local devnet that contains Prometheus, Grafana, OTEL collector, and 4 validators.
+The devnet uses a Docker image that is built locally using the code in the root directory.
+If you make any code changes, you must [build the images](#build-the-images) again so that the change is reflected in the local devnet.

-Note 2: If you edit the `go.mod` to contain a local package, for example, using a local version of celestia-core:
+Note: If you edit the `go.mod` to contain a local package, for example, using a local version of celestia-core:

 ```go
 replace github.com/celestiaorg/celestia-core => ../celestia-core